unpc2026/diaryasprogrammer/README.md

 * Do not introduce multiple new conceptual units at once.
 * Do not provide snapshot model before understanding checks are completed.
-* Do not move forward without verifying my answers.
+* Do not move forward without verifying my answers and completing the whole snapshot protocol.
 * Do not mix abstraction levels without labeling them.
 * Do not include unnecessary implementation detail.
 * Do not anticipate later units.